Taming the Unicorn

 Who are these dead who were in Hell when Lucifer was cast down?
 Who were these kings?
 I deduced that they were of the race (or races) of beings that lived on the Earth when Lucifer was its custodian and their mentor in the ways of God.
 God commanded Adam and Eve to repopulate the Earth.
 If it needed to be replenished, then it stands to reason that it had been diminished.
 The former races had followed Lucifer into rebellion and were destroyed with the Earth in the battle that ended with Lucifer being slam–dunked into Hell.

-The disembodied spirits of these races now roam the Earth seeking people who will succumb to their temptations and allow them to co–exist within their bodies, thereby giving them a vehicle through which to work their evils.
+The disembodied spirits of these races now roam the Earth seeking people who will succumb to their temptations and allow them to co–exist within their bodies, thereby giving them a living vehicle through which to work their evils and receive gratification.
 They are demons.
 Satan and his fallen angels govern them.
-The fallen angels came from outside of our planet and belonged to higher orders of beings, so they are therefore more powerful than demons.
+The fallen angels belonged to higher orders of beings, so they are therefore more powerful than demons.

 As I meditated on Isaiah 14:18, I visualized shabby, rumpled spirits miserably huddled in groups according to their nations in the caverns of Hell, after their defeat in the battle to take over the Universe.
 They were confused about how it had turned out contrary to Lucifer's grand promises and in suspense about what would happen next.
 Then I saw that each group was gathered around a pennant of a royal house.